Debugging State Machines During Execution

 - Consider setting some breakpoints prior to starting the execution, and then on the Simulation tab, select the UAVAttachToStk simulation to run.

 - Press Run Simulation and watch as the state machines highlight throughout the execution, stopping at any breakpoints you have set.
-As the execution proceeds through the behaviors, you will also see updates to the STK Objects as the execution builds out the route of the UAV as its onboard camera interacts with the environment to collect data.
+As the execution proceeds through the behaviors, you will also see updates to the STK objects as the execution builds out the route of the UAV as its onboard camera interacts with the environment to collect data.

 The result should look something like the screenshot above.
-Combined with the other delegate debugging tools to develop and debug analysis tool interactions, you now have what you need to bridge the gap between SysML and Digital Mission Simulation.
+Combined with the other delegate debugging tools to develop and debug analysis tool interactions, you now have what you need to bridge the gap between SysML and digital mission simulation.

 Finish Tutorial